-These new options are already being considered for use by major companies.
-Air New Zealand announced in December 2021 that it could have its first zero emissions aircraft as early as 2025.
+These new options are already being considered for use by major companies, like Air New Zealand.
+It recently announced that it could have its first zero emissions aircraft as early as 2025.
 The shorter flights offered by electric aircraft could be suitable for a 'hub and spoke' model of domestic flying.
 This is where freight and small passenger planes are flown from a centralised 'hub' to smaller locations (or 'spokes') for further distribution or travel.